edtechhub/kerko-docs.edtechhub.org/README.md

 pip-sync requirements/dev.txt
 ```

-After adequate testing, both of the updated `requirements/run.in` and
+After adequate testing, the updated `requirements/{dev,run}.{in,txt}` files can
-`requirements/run.txt` file can be pushed to the code repository for later
+be pushed to the repository for later deployment.
-deployment.

 ### Upgrading front-end dependencies

-There are two types of front-end dependencies: _asset_ dependendies, parts of
+There are two types of front-end dependencies: (1) _asset_ dependencies, parts
-which are ingested by the build process to be packaged into bundles, e.g.,
+of which are ingested by the build process and packaged into bundles, e.g.,
-Bootstrap, jQuery; _dev_ dependencies, which are tools required by the build
+Bootstrap, jQuery; (2) _dev_ dependencies, which are tools required by the build
 process, e.g., clean-css-cli, postcss-cli.

 To upgrade an _asset_ dependency, manually edit the package's specification in